Discussing New Hearing Aids

 Earwax in a hearing aid speaker.
 Photo Courtesy Jodivac.

 Without regular maintenance, the performance of your hearing aids may change gradually over time, as microphones, speakers, and other important technical components become “clogged up” with moisture, wax, and other debris.
 Here’s the kicker: I have encountered a number of patients who just “live with it,” without realizing they can actually do something to improve the situation.
-Sometimes the solution is as simple as changing a wax filter on the speaker, or brushing debris out of the microphone ports.
-Other times it may require sending the hearing aid to the factory for disassembly and internal-cleaning or (worst case scenario) a complete overhaul (new microphones, speakers, amplifiers, etc).
+Sometimes, the solution is as simple as changing a wax filter on the speaker or brushing debris out of the microphone ports.
+Other times, it may require sending the hearing aid to the factory for disassembly and internal cleaning or (worst case scenario) a complete refurbishment (new microphones, speakers, amplifiers, etc).

 Bottom Line